ChristianJB77/travelcockpit_2.0/README.md

 ### Resource endpoint library (w/o login/logout endpoints)

 Pages are directly html rendered with attached data (e.g. render_template("history.html", rows=history).
-JSON objects are only returned where necessary (patch, delete).
-Returning JSON objects would make a diffrent frontend necessary, or would need a if/else condition to split between a pure JSON API requests or html frontend rendering.
+JSON objects are only returned where necessary or efficient in combination with frontend (patch, delete).
+Returning JSON objects would make a diffrent frontend necessary, or would need a if/else condition to split between a pure JSON API requests or html frontend rendering, only to enable an API function without frontend.

 #### GET /vision
 - Render html template "vision.html"